Google engineering manager interview: the only post you'll need to read

 What's the Google engineering manager process and timeline?
 It usually takes between one and three months and follows the steps below.
 If you're interviewing at Google Cloud Platform, you can expect a similar process.

-1.1 What interviews to expect
+2.1 What interviews to expect

 1. Resume screen

-2. Recruiter phone screen
+2. Recruiter screening

 4. Onsite interviews

-1.1.1 Resume screen
+2.1.1 Resume screen

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process, as millions of candidates do not make it past this stage.

-And if you’re looking for expert feedback, you can also get input from our team of ex-Google recruiters, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.
+And if you’re looking for expert feedback, you can also get input from our team of ex-Google recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

-1.1.2 Recruiter phone screen
+2.1.2 Recruiter phone screen

 In most cases, you'll start your interview process with Google by talking to a Recruiter on the phone.
 They are looking to confirm that you've got a chance of getting the job at all, so be prepared to explain your background and why you’re a good fit at Google.
-You should expect typical behavioral and resume questions like, "Tell me about yourself", "Why Google?", or "Tell me about your current day-to-day as an Engineering Manager."

-1.1.4 Onsite interviews
+2.1.4 Onsite interviews

 If you pass the first-round interview, you’ve made it to the real test: the “onsite” interviews.
 You'll typically spend a full day at a Google office and do five or six 45-minute interviews in total, consisting of:

-• Two leadership interviews
+• Leadership interviews (x2)

 If you’re physically onsite, you’ll probably be expected to use a whiteboard to write your code although the company has also started offering Chromebooks for coding interviews at some locations.
 These laptops come with an interview app that lets you choose the coding language you want to use.